President, Yolonda van Riel

-I also discovered TIC during this time and that added a whole new perspective to my life here in Tilburg.
+I also discovered tíc during this time and that added a whole new perspective to my life here in Tilburg.
 It has been great meeting such diverse and fascinating people and sharing stories (both good and bad) about life as an expat.
 Being on the board (event director first!) has also enriched my experience and broadened my view of the world in ways I could have never imagined.

 In the spring of 2010, I took position with another company – this time one that was European owned.
 That “sealed the deal” for me and I plan on staying in The Netherlands indefinitely.
 I have a great life here.
 I love all the different cultures and individualism that this small country has to offer.
 A part of me will always be partial to “home” but as the old saying goes, “Home is where the heart is” and mine is definitely in The Netherlands!

 I’ve always been an adventurer and traveler.
 I grew up in Seattle visiting much of the US and many different countries with my wanderlust parents.
 As a teenager, I went to live in India for 1½ years to study and learn dance.
 Ever since that experience, I’ve had a passion for seeing the world and experiencing new cultures.
 After graduating from college, I spent the next 10 years building an HR career and completing my Master’s programs in Philadelphia.
 Towards the end of my studies, I made a pivotal decision that changed my life.
-I applied for a position in Germany.
+I took a job in Germany.

 The rest, you may say, is history.
 Within 5 months, I had moved overseas, started my new position and began learning German.
 Fast forward 15 years and a lot has happened!
-I met my now husband, moved to the Netherlands, learned another language (ugh!), started my own Translation business, added to my family with a girl and then a boy and helped start the Tilburg International Club!
+I met my now husband, moved to the Netherlands, learned another language (ugh!), started my own translation business, added to my family with a girl and then a boy and helped start the tilburg international club!

 Though I’ve settled in the Netherlands, I always wanted to stay in touch with the international community.
 I was more than willing to volunteer my time to participate on the Board to help develop the organization.
 That was back in 2007!
 Over the years I’ve contributed in various capacities (including a 2-year hiatus!) and am now back to fulfill the role of developing our membership base.
 As we continue to support our existing membership group, I look forward to meeting out newest international members as our club continues to grow!